itissandeep98/SheroesSurvey/README.md

 SRS was reviewed in a modular manner.
 The requirements document was shared with the sponsors before the second meeting to share their thoughts by commenting on the document.
 The doc was based upon the points mentioned in the previously shared problem statement by the sponsors.
 In the second meeting, the team presented their understanding of the requirements using the pre-shared doc.
 The sponsors cleared any misunderstanding.
-In the third meeting remaining doubts regarding the requirements were put forward from the team’s side.
-They were cleared by the sponsors.
+In the third meeting remaining doubts regarding the requirements were put forward from the team's side.
+The sponsors cleared them.

-### List of key issues identified in the review:
+### List of critical issues identified in the review:

 ● Feature prioritisation was missing in the initial iteration.
 The basic functionality (like the creation of form, accepting responses etc.) features were given a higher priority.
 Other features which will act as accessories to the basic functionality (like email notifications ) were given lower priority.